unitedstates/inspectors-general/README.md

 ### Using

-To run an individual agency scraper, just execute its file directly.
+To run an individual IG scraper, just execute its file directly.
 For example:

 ```bash
 python inspectors/usps.py